Over the past 40 years, there have been major advances in safety at work, leading to significant reductions in fatal and major accidents.

-Most employers recognize that accidents are expensive.
-Awareness of work-related health issues, such as noise-induced hearing loss, manual handling and respiratory complaints has improved in recent years.
+Most employers recognise that accidents are expensive.
+Awareness of work-related health issues, such as noise-induced hearing loss, manual handling, and respiratory complaints has improved in recent years.

-However, whilst the HSE estimate 38.8 million working days lost due to work-related ill health and non-fatal workplace injuries in 2019/20, the UK workforce take more than another 100 million working days sick leave each year for other reasons.
+However, whilst the HSE estimate 38.8 million working days lost due to work-related ill health and non-fatal workplace injuries in 2019/20, the UK workforce takes more than another 100 million working days of sick leave each year for other reasons.

 Vitality’s annual Britain’s Healthiest Workplace study suggests that ill-health related absence and presenteeism cost British businesses and the economy an estimated £91.9bn in 2019.
 On top of this, the cost of presenteeism (where people come into work, despite being unwell) is estimated to cost the UK economy £15.1billion every year.

 For employers, there is therefore a cost benefit in helping employees to be healthier, not just in relation to workplace hazards, but considering their whole lifestyle.
 Healthier, happier employers are more productive, take less sick leave, and are more likely to stay with you if they believe their work contributes to their wellbeing.

 There is a growing belief that where managers show their commitment to wellbeing programmes, workers become more engaged in traditional health and safety.
 The Thames Tideway Tunnel project team, for example, believes that working to improve the health of their workers is a key tool to meet their target of zero fatalities.
 If you get wellbeing right, it can be a positive driver for your safety culture.

 However, some organisations that have invested in wellbeing programmes have been disappointed in the results.
 Willis Tower Watson asked over 30,000 people across the world, including over 3,500 in the UK and Ireland, about workplace wellbeing programmes.
 The survey found that employers and employees had very different views about the benefits.